 All About African 4G LTE

-2012 turned out to be the year of 4G.
+Globally, 2012 was considered the year of rapid 4G adoption.
 Forty-nine countries had at least one commercial 4G LTE network.
-Impressively, 4G service can be found in a bevy of African nations.
-Operators in Liberia, Namibia, Angola, Tanzania, Nigeria, Mauritius, Uganda, and South Africa all claim to offer 4G-LTE service (and most truly do).
+This year appears to be the year many African mobile operators are launching LTE service in the largest markets.
+Impressively, 4G service can now be found in a bevy of African nations (28 of them and counting).
+Another handful should have commercial 4G LTE service within months.
 The technological ability and the user demand for such services signal a step forward for African business.
 Nations with 4G service – even in part of a capital city – are heralded as globally-competitive economic players.
 At home, the promise of 4G fuels nationalism and hope for social change via technology.

 However, the potential speed and affordability of 4G will not be realized for years to come.
 4G is never as grand as it seems on a billboard or a television advert.
 Everyday speeds are well below what is possible and coverage can be spotty.
 In all likelihood, a mobile user in Africa cannot tell the difference between 3G and 4G.
 Plus, users need a 4G-enabled device to utilize the high transfer speeds.
 Most devices in Africa are still only capable of 2G or 3G.
 Think Africa Press, referring to Angola’s 4G, aptly notes the nation “might be trying to run before it has learnt to crawl”.
 Cited are a lack of technicians, unreliable existing 3G coverage, and an erratic power supply.